We’re all so used to this phrase that we don’t even question it. If a product says it is anti-ageing on the box then it

 Before we get on to the ingredients a reminder from your friendly nag about the 3 worst things you can do for your skin.

 Sun, Sugar and Smoking

-Sun - get a little - not a lot.
-Don't use too high an SPF (unless medically advised) and be sensible.
+Sun – get a little – not a lot.
+Be sensible.

 Sugar – probably one of the best (and hardest) things you can do for yourself; your health and your skin is to cut out sugar.

 In a nutshell – sugar destroys your collagen – think of collagen as scaffolding for your face.
 Every time you eat/drink sugar it is like taking a piece of the scaffolding away – saggy baggy and drawn.
 Enjoy that cola won’t you.
 And I’m not preaching here – I struggle every day with leaving sugar alone!

 Smoking – No need to go into detail.
 I could not possibly be more anti-smoking.
 I was once able to tell a client how she blew her smoke out of her mouth (straight up her face from her bottom lip) because of the condition of her skin in that area.

 Smoking leaches the oxygen out of your face with every puff.
 Smokers have grey skin.
 Yes.
 Grey.
 If you smoke – get help and stop – as soon as you can.

 The next time you pick up a product that claims to be anti-ageing what you need to look out for is one of these: